NNTmux/newznab-tmux/README.md

  * If you connect using putty, then under Window/Translation set Remote character set to UTF-8.

  * If something looks stalled, it probably isn't.
-If all 5 panes are still there, it is most likely, as it should be.
+If all 7 panes are still there, it is most likely, as it should be.

+ * update_cleanup needs to be uncommented to actually do something, and update_parsing is good for fixing a few releases everytime it runs, not a silver bullet though